joaopereiradsantos/cheapshark-de/README.md

 ## Task 6
 Please provide a documentation by updating this README.md about what you think important regarding your works in Task 1, 2 and 5.

-# Submission
-Please create a `private` github repo that contains this file along with your code and share with these users
-- `dmartinez-ch` `chyzouakia`

-So that we can see your commits or any activities you like to demonstrate!
-Good luck!

 ____